ExpansiveGold/Calc-Plugin/README.md

 # Scientific Calculator

-This is a simple calculator project that I made, aimed to be calculator plugin that could do more complex calculations
+This is a simple calculator project that I made, aimed to be a calculator plugin that could do more complex calculations and would not interrupt my workflow to do a calculation.
+It can be easilly accesed through the plugin tab

 # Instalation
 - Note: It works ***ONLY*** on google chrome